nualagr/the-lord-of-the-rings-game/README.md

 see the front of card images before the game begins.

 A significant issue during development regarded the cards that had been selected, clicked and revealed, but had no yet been successfully matched.
-At first jQuery's off() method was applied to the cards, however this removed the event handler and replacing it each time a card was clicked was unwieldy.
+At first jQuery's .off() method was applied to the cards, however this removed the event handler and replacing it each time a card was clicked was unwieldy.
 A solution was found on [StackOverflow](https://stackoverflow.com/questions/56283681/js-memory-card-game-how-to-prevent-user-flipping-more-then-2-cards-at-the-same).
 An *if* statement was used to check the Boolean value of *isProcessing* and if true, to *return*, stopping any further processes from happening.
 An *or* operator and a further statement checking whether the class of 'face-up' had been applied to the same div was later added to the *if* statement in order to solve the problem of the 'card-flip' sound playing even though the card was in a face-up position.

 Recurring issues surrounded the countdown timer during development, in particular, with the regard to the ability to pause and resume the timer when the user opens the Instructions Modal.
-In order to give the impression of a seamless countdown the resumeTimer method decremented the paused time by one when resuming, however this led to issues when the paused time was zero as it inadvertently called the countdown timer which, upon entering minus figures, would open the Game Over Modal and play the game-over.mp3.
-This issue was resolved by adding *if* and *else* statements to the resumeTimer method in order to check whether the resume time was equal to zero.
-In that case the stopTimer method was called.
+In order to give the impression of a seamless countdown the *resumeTimer* method decremented the paused time by one when resuming, however this led to issues when the paused time was zero as it inadvertently called the countdown timer which, upon entering minus figures, would open the Game Over Modal and play the 'game-over.mp3' sound.
+This issue was resolved by adding *if* and *else* statements to the *resumeTimer* method in order to check whether the resume time was equal to zero.
+In that case the *stopTimer* method was called.

 #### Remaining Issues
 The remaining issues regard the playing of in-game sound effects.